 Boat Harbour is one of my favourite beaches in Tassie and I consider this beautiful coastal spot one of the best hidden gems in the state!

-40. Stop By the Edge of the World
+40. The Edge of the World Lookout

 The Edge of the World is a lookout spot with a Herculean name, found on the far-reaching end of Tasmania’s west coast.